-Try a few different tests: Does it matter how much foil you use and how big the container is?
-Does it matter where in the container you place the weight?
-10 minutes Learners will write down the weight of the objects placed in the foil boat and the consequences of floating and sinking.
-Learners will fill in the related science experiment sheet.
-For ones that do not have a weighing scale, learners can estimate the weights by lifting the objects.
-Ask a question Form a hypothesis Plan the procedure and conduct an experiment Record data State a conclusion Learners can make their own paper boats following steps below and float it in water.
+- Write down the weight of the objects placed in the foil boat and the consequences of floating and sinking. - Fill in the related science experiment sheet. - You can estimate the weights by lifting the objects. - Ask a question - Form a hypothesis - Plan the procedure and conduct an experiment - Record data - State a conclusion